swarmer/compendium/parallel-and-distributed-computing/cap.md

 However, a system may choose to provide different guarantees in presence of partitions and otherwise.
 It would then make sense to describe systems by a pair of property sets, such as:
-- CA/CP: a system provides both consistency and availability when the network is fully operational, but under a partition it drops availability and may rejects requests to preserve consistency.
+- CA/CP: a system provides both consistency and availability when the network is fully operational, but under a partition it drops availability and may reject requests to preserve consistency.
 - CA/AP: a system provides both consistency and availability when the network is fully operational, but under a partition it still serves all requests while not preserving consistency.
 - A/AP: a system that never tries to provide consistency, even when not under a partition.